joshuafa13/Movie-list/README.md

 # Movie-list
-This is a Movie list web page.
-You can search movies with movie name, by clicking more button you can checkout a brief description of the movie.
-And you can also add and remove movie to your favoirte list.
+This is a Movie list web page with 200 movies.

+# Features
+- Checkout movie info by clicking more button
+- Search movie by name
+- Add movie to your favorite list
+- Remove movie from your favorite list